International Exhibition of Arts and Manufactures: The fair

 Displays of fine arts, textiles, manufactured goods and raw materials occupied 4,781 display cases (2,413 British Isles, 2,368 foreign countries, cities and colonies).

+Belleek Pottery from the town of Belleek in County Fermanagh used the event as an opportunity to enhance the newly-established factory's reputation, displaying mainly "stoneware, including tableware and mortars and pestles for compounding, but also some Parian figures and statuary and some earthenware."
+The Art Journal of December 1865 noted that the factory had received an award for productions that give "good promise of future excellence".

 Aftermath

 After 1911, the building that lay along Earlsfort Terrace and the winter gardens became part of one of the city's university and later the building became the National Concert Hall with the winter gardens forming the Iveagh Gardens.
 A rustic grotto and some statues remain in Iveagh Gardens.